Today we will look at a few of the problems and issues of caring for chickens.

-Without my partner taking over ‘chicken chores’ I likely would have had to reduce or sell my flock.
+Without my partner taking over ‘chicken chores,’ I likely would have had to reduce or sell my flock.

 What would happen to your flock if you were in hospital or rehab for several months?

 What would happen if you could no longer do your ‘chicken chores’ because of loss of mobility or ability?

-They may have had to reduce flock size and make accommodations for wheelchairs but they have been determined.
+They may have had to reduce flock size and make accommodations for wheelchairs, but they have been determined.

 In The Event of A Catastrophe

-During the colder months many people feel their birds need extra warmth and install a heating lamp in the coop, or in spring-time a heating light is used to keep chicks warm.
+During the colder months, many people feel their birds need extra warmth and install a heating lamp in the coop, or in springtime, a heating light is used to keep chicks warm.

 We have noted before in our blogs that chickens do not need extra heat in the winter.

-I use a metal chain, duct tape and strong twine to secure it in place for chicks.
+I use a metal chain, duct tape, and strong twine to secure it for chicks.
 I have recently started using a brooder plate which is much safer and easy to use.
-The chicks like it too!

 Use hardware cloth to be secure and keep your birds safe.

 We may consider our hens a hobby, but they cost money to replace.

 Running Out of Feed

-It’s not ideal, but a couple of days really won’t harm them- it might however stop them laying eggs.
+It’s not ideal, but a couple of days won’t harm them- it might stop them from laying eggs.

-If your own food supply contains oats, corn etc. chickens will happily fill up on these.
+If your own food supply contains oats, corn, etc., chickens will happily fill up on these.

-They love a bowl of oatmeal!
-In winter I will give mine oatmeal with a big dollop of plain yoghurt about once a week as a treat, then stand back as they start flinging oatmeal everywhere!
+In winter, I will give mine oatmeal with a big dollop of plain yogurt about once a week as a treat, then stand back as they start flinging oatmeal everywhere!

 Make a mash out of dried dog/cat food.
 Again- short term only.

 Just make sure not to give your birds certain treats as they are poisonous and detrimental to their health.

 Also, occasionally the specific brand of feed you use stops producing feed or changes its recipe.

-The ingredients that usually change in concentration are protein, fat and fiber content.
+The ingredients that usually change in concentration are protein, fat, and fiber content.

 Preparation for such an event will improve your chances of saving your flock from harm, not to mention your family!

-Several of the local agricultural extension sites have disaster planning pages for both livestock and people.
+Several local agricultural extension sites have disaster planning pages for livestock and people.